 Easy!
 Just throw them on the ground.
 Don’t worry, everyone else is doing it too.
 And while you’re at it, throw everything you’ve finished on the floor – dirty napkins, empty plates, and beer bottles.
-The tables are tiny and you’ll quickly run out of space if you don’t embrace the culture of disposing all your trash under the table.
+The tables are tiny and you’ll quickly run out of space if you don’t embrace the culture of disposing of all your trash under the table.

 A Beginner’s Ăn Ốc Tasting Menu

-If after reading all of that you’re just as confused as before, here is what our recommended menu for your first An Ốc dining experience.
+If after reading all of that you’re just as confused as before, here is our recommended menu for your first An Ốc dining experience.
 It’s a good mix of food that you’ll be comfortable eating, with a little bit of adventure thrown in.
-Plus these are some of the most popular dishes, and for good reason, they’re delicious!
+Plus, these are some of the most popular dishes, and for good reason, they’re delicious!